ProfessionalWiki/PersistentPageIdentifiers/README.md

 ### Updating Baseline Files

-Sometimes PHPStan generate errors or warnings we do not wish to fix.
+Sometimes, PHPStan generates errors or warnings we do not wish to fix.
 These can be ignored by adding them to the respective baseline file.
 You can update these files with `make stan-baseline`.